huyquangtranaus/schism/README.md

-## SCHISM
-Semi-implicit Cross-scale Hydroscience Integrated System Model
+## SCHISM: Semi-implicit Cross-scale Hydroscience Integrated System Model

 Build instructions may be found on the SCHISM wiki at schism.wiki